dbredvick/drew-tech/content/posts/2020-01-05-how-to-create-cron-job-now-zeit/index.md

 ## And that's it!

 Congrats, you setup cron jobs inside of a serverless NextJS app hosted with Zeit.
-Please let me know if you ran into any problems!
+Please let me know if you ran into any problems.

 <a href="https://twitter.com/DBredvick?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="true">Follow @DBredvick</a>

-Good luck on those resolutions  💪💯
+Good luck on those resolutions!